fnxL/generalized-media-scraper/README.md

 (async () => {
     const scraper = new ScraperService({
-        useHeadLessBrowser: false, // use headless browser for pages that need rendering
+        usePlaywright: false, // use playwright browser for pages that need rendering
         downloadPath: './downloads',
         folderName: 'example.com', // the media files will be stored in downloads/example.com folder
         maxRetires: 10,